cyrialize/traversy-mvc-app/readme.md

 This repository contains the code created while following along with the [Object Oriented PHP & MVC course](https://www.udemy.com/course/object-oriented-php-mvc/) by [Traversy Media](https://www.traversymedia.com/).

 The code isn't exactly the same as what is presented within the course.
-There are some minor differences, like spacing, curly brackets, style, etc.
+There are some minor differences, like spacing, curly brackets, style, etc. See below for more details.

 # Why do this course?